toddstoffer/toddstoffer.github.io-old/presentations/c4l16/index.md

 ## Sandbox

-All new clents that are created are <span style="color: #a23">automatically</span> placed in sandbox mode.
+All new clients that are created are <span style="color: #a23">automatically</span> placed in sandbox mode.
 Limited to 10 users and 20 most recent images from those users

 </section>